uthcode/learntosolveit/presentations/pyconapac12/webappdev/tutorial.rst

         print "hello, world"

 Presenter Notes
 ---------------

-These are my notes hidden by default.
-CGI mod_wsgi CGI is ideal to learn the basic web programming concepts as there is no magic running to hide those from the programmer.
+CGI is ideal to learn the basic web programming concepts as there is no magic running to hide those from the programmer.
 Part of the framework communities take it as obsolete but read those comments with caution as some are just snobbish.
 If you have no web programming experience and/or want to grow solid roots then CGI is the way to go.
 The WSGI application<->server interface specification is gaining momentum and is today an acclamation.
 To use it is necessary to master web programming concepts and/or a framework/toolkit.

 ----------